nishantgoyal01/VectorDB-with-HNSW-and-RAG/README.md

 ## License

-MIT — use this however you want.
+MIT — Free to Use